Japanese men grab silver in gymnastics team competition

 Daiki Hashimoto carried Japan to the top of the standings on the first night of competition and nearly carried his team to gold with his final performance on the high bar.

-While Japan briefly moved into first place, ROC athlete Nikita Nagornyy did just enough in his final floor routine to give his team the gold.
+While Japan briefly moved into first place, ROC athlete Nikita Nagornyy did just enough in his final floor exercise to give his team the gold.

 ROC finished with 262.500 points while Japan scored 262.397.
 China took bronze with 261.894.